NatMEG Processing Pipeline

 General project paths and information.
 Make sure to set the correct paths for your data storage locations.

-- If using GUI project Name and Root will update Raw and BIDS paths if not manually set.
+- If using GUI project Name and Root will update Raw and BIDS paths if not manually changed.

 - Calibration and Crosstalk paths refer to in Project copies of these files, original locations are set in

-copy_to_cerberos.pyscript. - Since project names can differ between Sinuhe/Kaptah and local storage, set the correct paths for your project on both systems by replacing the place holders.
+copy_to_cerberos.pyscript.
+This is used for BIDS conversion and MaxFilter processing. - Since project names can differ between Sinuhe/Kaptah and local storage, set the correct paths for your project on both systems by replacing the place holders.

 Project: Name: '' CIR-ID: '' InstitutionName: Karolinska Institutet InstitutionAddress: Nobels vag 9, 171 77, Stockholm, Sweden InstitutionDepartmentName: Department of Clinical Neuroscience (CNS) Description: project for MEG data Tasks: - '' Sinuhe raw: /neuro/data/sinuhe/<project_path_on_sinuhe> Kaptah raw: /neuro/data/kaptah/<project_path_on_kaptah> Root: /neuro/data/local/ Raw: /neuro/data/local/<project>/raw BIDS: /neuro/data/local/<project>/BIDS Calibration: /neuro/data/local/<project>/databases/sss/sss_cal.dat Crosstalk: /neuro/data/local/<project>/databases/ctc/ct_sparse.fif Logfile: pipeline_log.log